raimohanska/nulzzzblog/2013_12_15_Mocha_on_Monads.md

 ## Mocha on Monads

+** Disclaimer: This article can be classified as a Monad Tutorial and therefor considered harmful.
+Proceed at own risk **

 The challenge in testing a browser application with [Mocha](http://visionmedia.github.io/mocha/) is that the application behaves asynchronously because of things like page transitions and AJAX.
 This means that the test code often has to wait for some condition before continuing.
 And, as we all know, Javascript doesn't have threads and thus we cannot block when we wait.
 This means we need to use callbacks.

 And because writing asynchronous code is tough, the test writer (me) avoids it and favors writing tests synchronously except when absolutely necessary.
 And sometimes they write a test synchronously even if the application actually behaves asynchronously.
 And often they get away with it, because the test passes.
 Until it doesn't.
 It may, for instance, pass on Chrome in 99% of the cases.
 But when you have a hundred test cases, that's not going to be enough.